cycle/docs/database/declaration.md

 $schema->string('name', 64)->nullable(false);
 ```

-You can change NULL/NOT NULL flag at any moment you want.
-Additionally, you can try to combine NOT NULL column with the non-empty default value, this will allow you to add new columns to the non-empty table.
+You can change the NULL/NOT NULL flag at any moment you want.
+Additionally, you can try to combine a NOT NULL column with the non-empty default value.
+It allows you to add new columns to the non-empty table.

 ```php
 $schema->integer('new_column')->nullable(false)->defaultValue(0);